William Ritchie Sorley: Life and career

 Sorley's main philosophical interest was the place of moral values in the constitution of the universe.
 He thought that moral values are objective, a view he explains in his Gifford lectures and in his early work on the ethics of naturalism.
 What is morally good is what we are morally bound to pursue within our ability to do so.
 If it does not lie within our power to act in a certain way, then we are not bound to pursue it and it cannot be a moral value.

 He is now remembered for his A History of British Philosophy to 1900, published in 1920, with its idiosyncratic slant, as a retrospective view from the point of view of British Idealism.
 Among his other published works are: The Ethics of Naturalism: a Criticism (second edition 1904), The Moral Life and Moral Worth (1911), and his Gifford Lectures which he gave in 1914-15 and were published under the title Moral Values and the Idea of God (second edition 1921).
 In his obituary, J.H.
 Muirhead said of this: "I can remember the sense of freshness and power that this book gave us all at the time".
 The poet Charles Sorley was his son.

 During the long argument about admitting women as students at Cambridge, there were votes by the Senate in 1897 and again in 1920, following intense public debates among lecturers and undergraduates, and the circulation of many flysheets propounding arguments for and against.
-Sorley was persistently hostile to any presence of women in Cambridge and argued that they were not after equality but sought power and would damage university life.
-He authored several flysheets with Prof. Ridgeway - both wanted women totally excluded from Cambridge and instead a separate women's university set up for them.
+Sorley was persistently hostile to any presence of women at Cambridge and argued that they were not after equality but sought power and would damage university life.
+He authored several flysheets with William Ridgeway – both wanted women totally excluded from Cambridge and instead a separate women's university set up for them.